bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/privacy.md

 > details were published to your Twitter or Facebook feed for all your
 > friends to see?
 You probably wouldn't want to use cash any more.

-Every confirmed Bitcoin transaction is published to the block chain where anyone can see it.
+Every confirmed Bitcoin transaction is published to the blockchain where anyone can see it.
 So **why do people still use Bitcoin?** And why do many of them believe that Bitcoin is a private way of sending money?